De-Fontein/planning-center-yt-stream-creator/readme.md

 2. Copy the `Client ID` value from the OAuth 2.0 credentials from Google Cloud.
 3. Press the "New Stream" button.
 4. Paste your copied `Client ID` when asked.
+5. Make sure to allow any popups/redirects on PlanningCenter since this is required for the Google OAuth popups - some browsers might block these.
+6. Follow the Google sign-in prompts - login with your YouTube channel account.
+7. Done

 <details>